genome-spy/genome-spy/docs/grammar/mark/link.md

-# Connection
+# Link

-Connection mark displays each data item as a curve that connects two points.
+The `"link"` mark displays each data item as a curve that connects two points.
 The mark can be used to display structural variation and interactions, for example.

 <div><genome-spy-doc-embed height="250">